will-russell/SimpleEventEmitter/README.md

 A simple class to extend any object to support simple events.

 # API
-##Exenting a class with SimpleEventEmitter
+## Exending a class with SimpleEventEmitter

 To make any class support simple events, `extend` the class with `SimpleEventEmitter`: